 Security For Personal Data

-MRI is committed to safeguarding the Personal Data that it receives from the EU.
+MRI is committed to safeguarding the Personal Data that it receives from the EU and Switzerland.
 While MRI cannot guarantee the security of Personal Data, the Company takes reasonable precautions to protect Personal Data in the Company’s possession from loss, misappropriation and unauthorized access, disclosure and destruction.

 MRI utilizes a combination of online and offline security technologies, procedures and organizational measures to help safeguard Personal Data.
 For example, facility security is designed to prevent unauthorized access to Company computers.
 Electronic security measures — including, for example, network access controls, passwords and access logging — provide reasonable protection from hacking and other unauthorized access.
 MRI also protects Personal Data through the use of firewalls, role-based restrictions and, where deemed appropriate by MRI, encryption technology.
 MRI limits access to Personal Data to employees, subcontractors, and third-party agents that have a specific business reason for accessing such Personal Data.
 Individuals who have been granted access to Personal Data will be made aware of their responsibilities to protect such information and will be provided training and instruction on how to do so.